Dispute resolution: Legal dispute resolution

 The legal system provides resolutions for many different types of disputes.
 Some disputants will not reach agreement through a collaborative process.
 Some disputes need the coercive power of the state to enforce a resolution.
 Perhaps more importantly, many people want a professional advocate when they become involved in a dispute, particularly if the dispute involves perceived legal rights, legal wrongdoing, or threat of legal action against them.

 The most common form of judicial dispute resolution is litigation.
 Litigation is initiated when one party files suit against another.
 In the United States, litigation is facilitated by the government within federal, state, and municipal courts.
-While litigation is often used to resolve disputes, it's strictly speaking a form of conflict adjudication and not a form of conflict resolution per se.
-This is because litigation only determines the legal rights and obligations of parties involved in a dispute and doesn't necessarily solve the disagreement between the parties involved in the dispute.
-For example, supreme court cases can rule on whether US states have the constitutional right to criminalize abortion but won't cause the parties involved in the case to no longer disagree on whether states do indeed have the constitutional authority to restrict access to abortion as one of the parties may disagree with the supreme courts reasoning and still disagree with the party that the supreme court sided with.
+While litigation is often used to resolve disputes, it is strictly speaking a form of conflict adjudication and not a form of conflict resolution per se.
+This is because litigation only determines the legal rights and obligations of parties involved in a dispute and does not necessarily solve the disagreement between the parties involved in the dispute.
+For example, supreme court cases can rule on whether US states have the constitutional right to criminalize abortion but will not cause the parties involved in the case to no longer disagree on whether states do indeed have the constitutional authority to restrict access to abortion as one of the parties may disagree with the supreme courts reasoning and still disagree with the party that the supreme court sided with.
 Litigation proceedings are very formal and are governed by rules, such as rules of evidence and procedure, which are established by the legislature.
 Outcomes are decided by an impartial judge and/or jury, based on the factual questions of the case and the application law.
 The verdict of the court is binding, not advisory; however, both parties have the right to appeal the judgment to a higher court.
 Judicial dispute resolution is typically adversarial in nature, for example, involving antagonistic parties or opposing interests seeking an outcome most favorable to their position.

 Due to the antagonistic nature of litigation, collaborators frequently opt for solving disputes privately.

 Retired judges or private lawyers often become arbitrators or mediators; however, trained and qualified non-legal dispute resolution specialists form a growing body within the field of alternative dispute resolution (ADR).
 In the United States, many states now have mediation or other ADR programs annexed to the courts, to facilitate settlement of lawsuits.